Dollar maintains gains after weeks of rallying

 Still, analysts do not expect the dollar rally seen in recent weeks to continue further, following the Federal Reserve measures in March.
 The cost to borrow dollars in the euro and yen funding markets fell considerably after the Fed liquidity injections, with three-month FX swap spreads snapping back from 2008 global financial crisis levels last month.

 The euro traded down 0.4% at $1.0916 as the dollar advanced.
-The greenback also rose against the Japanese yen, trading last up 0.2% at 107.33 yen, though the Japanese currency protected well its safe-haven status this week, advancing against its U.S. counterpart.
+EUR=EBS The greenback also rose against the Japanese yen, trading last up 0.2% at 107.33 yen JPY=EBS, though the Japanese currency protected well its safe-haven status this week, advancing against its U.S. counterpart.

 “The Norwegian crown is the least liquid currency in the G10 space so when a crisis hits, it gets hammered.
 So the improvement in dollar funding has already started manifesting itself in the crown, which has rallied sharply so far this week,” said Petr Krpata, chief EMEA FX and IR strategist at ING.